 - Know that if you truly have no money, they will find that out and not waste time going to court (because they know they won’t get anything)

-In these cases your goal would be to ideally pay what you originally borrowed (and they will still likely quadruple their money).
+In these cases, your goal would be to ideally pay what you originally borrowed (and they will still likely quadruple their money).
 It may take multiple calls or emails and talking to multiple people,

-But you can negotiate everything.
+Remember, you can negotiate everything!

 If you have multiple outstanding debts and limited funds it may be time for a 2nd job or lifestyle trim.
 But I would list your debts smallest to largest.